Contact Us for a Free Consultation (213) 542-0979

 • illegal search and seizure.

-The first step is that I will have you come into the office.
-We go over everything.
-A lot of times people want to begin by telling me their side of the story, leaving out all facts and details that are against them.
+If that is, in fact, the case, then you should get an attorney right away and be honest with them.
+The first step is for you to come into the office.
+We will go over everything.
+People often want to begin by telling me their side of the story, leaving out all the facts and details against them.

-I certainly want to hear your side of the story, but by the same token, let's have all the information, because with only part of the information, I can't come up with a solution.
+I certainly want to hear your side of the story, but by the same token, let's have all the information because, with only part of the information, I can't come up with a solution.
 I need it all.

 Take the first step.
 Pick up the phone.
-Hire an attorney who's been practicing for nearly 30 years who's worked for the prosecutors and a judge.
+Hire an attorney who's been practicing for nearly 30 years and who's worked for the prosecutors and a judge.
+The Hedding Law Firm has defended people charged with fraud cases for decades, getting the best possible results.

 Menu